department-of-veterans-affairs/va.gov-team/products/content-localization/product-outline-working-drafts/markdown-version.md

 •	From KPI worksheet:
 - Customer Engagement/Pageviews
-- ~Time to generate translated content~
 - Time to generate and deploy translated content (north star metric, intenral)
-- Net Promoter Score (NPS) - how likely to rec?
+- Net Promoter Score (NPS) - how likely to recommend? (internal)
 - Average satisfaction rating across translated VA.gov

-- Error rate

 Objectives and Key results (OKRs)
-Objective 1:  Meet Veterans' and their family members' need for Spanish language information for VA health care and benefits while continuing to gather experience and data for a scalable long-term localization solution
+Objective 1:  Meet Veterans' and their family members' need for Spanish and Tagalog language information for VA health care and benefits while continuing to gather experience and data for a scalable long-term localization solution
 - Key result 1: Provide Spanish and Tagalog language versions of Coronavirus FAQs and Covid-19 Vaccine pages by 1Q.
 - Key result 2: Launch "Language Assistance and Resource pages" for Spanish and Tagalog languages by 2Q 2021.
 - Key result 3: Satisfaction rating for translated content